godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

 ## Technology Stack

 Networking
-: Aboving CCNA (working in Cisco for 3 years)
+: Aboving CCNA,should be CCNP (worked in Cisco for 3 years, not took part in the exam for team budget )

 System
 : Linux, Windows, Mac